dadrian/dadrian.io/content/_index.md

 security startup.
 I left Censys after their [Series A][censys-raise].
 They've since raised a ~~[Series B][censys-raise-b]~~ [Series C][censys-raise-c]!
 I was employee #2 at [Nametag][nt].
 I’m also a core contributor to the [ZMap][zmap] open-source project.
-I do part-time consulting and advising for startups.
-I can help with building out early engineering teams, evaluating market opportunities for B2B security software, and cryptography engineering.

-I defended my PhD at the University of Michigan in 2018.
+I have a PhD from the University of Michigan.
+I defended in 2018.
 My advisor was [J.
 Alex Halderman][jhalderm].
-My research was based on using Internet-wide scanning to measure how cryptography is used on the Internet.
+My research focus was using Internet-wide scanning to measure how cryptography is used on the Internet.
 It led to the discovery of the [Logjam][logjam] and [DROWN][drown] attacks on TLS, and the creation of [Censys][censys].
-I also a lectured for the undergraduate security course.

 In 2021, I accidentally started the ["Security.
 Cryptography.
 Whatever."][scw] podcast with [Deirdre Connolly][deirdre] and [Thomas Ptacek][tqbf].